syslog-ng/syslog-ng.github.io/doc/_admin-guide/100_TLS-encrypted_message_transfer/004_TLS_options.md

 that this option must be enabled both on the server and the client to have any effect.
-Enabling compression can significantly reduce the bandwidth required to transport the messages, but can slightly decrease the performance of syslog-ng OSE, reducing the number of transferred messages during a given period.
+Enabling compression can significantly reduce the bandwidth required to transport the messages, but can slightly decrease the performance of {{ site.product.short_name }}, reducing the number of transferred messages during a given period.

 Available in version 3.19 and later.